CALEA Accreditation Public Comment Portal

 On March 25, 1995, the Northern Arizona University Police Department (NAUPD) obtained international accreditation as a law enforcement agency through the Commission on Accreditation for Law Enforcement Agencies (CALEA).
 NAUPD became the sixth police department in Arizona and the ninth university police department in the United States to receive CALEA recognition for meeting their rigorous standards.
 CALEA standards are recognized as the highest law enforcement standards throughout the world.
 The NAU Police Department strongly believes that obtaining CALEA accreditation demonstrates its commitment and dedication to excellence in the delivery of law enforcement services.

-On March 25, 2018, CALEA awarded the NAU Police Department its eighth re-accreditation.
+On April 2nd, 2022, CALEA awarded the NAUPD its ninth re-accreditation.
 The department was re-accredited under CALEA’S Gold Standard.